dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/short-lines-unit.md

 # ShortLinesUnit

-The `ShortLinesUnit` class represents a unit that contains the information of the detected short lines.
+The `ShortLinesUnit` class extends the `IntermediateResultUnit` class and represents a unit of intermediate result specifically for short lines.

 ## Definition